NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 - Mitigation: We will research the best way to host the server ahead of time and make sure all teammates know how to push and test code on the server.
 3. Item code Integration issues:
 - Risk: We will have different team members working with different apis that use different codes to refer to items.
 This could cause issues matching items when we try to connect all of our features with one database.
 - Mitigation: We will come up with a system to match item codes across apis and within our own database before getting too far into development.
+4. Meal Data and Creation:
+- Risk: With many users, it is possible that a user or multiple users will create many fake meals that clutter our database and make it hard for users to find actual meals
+- Mitigation: We will need to implement some way to check for real meals or have a team that checks meals inputted and verify them

+### Major features:
+1: Users can create profiles and create any meals (breakfast, lunch, dinner, or snack) to a Database of recipes that others have contributed too.
+- Searches or adds to database of recipes
+- Get recommendation of recipes based on user’s dietary restrictions and likes
+- Recipes can be added to a list of favorite recipes.
+2: Can create a shopping list based on meals in the following week in addition to other groceries.
+- Users can list what meals they plan to eat each day.
+Then ingredients for each meal are automatically added to the shopping list.
+Users will need to determine how much of an ingredient they would need to buy
+3: Give the total cost of a meal or the total cost of a shopping list
+- Uses the store api to calculate costs

 ### Stretch goals:
 1: Map/route for shopping at your local store